New CCD Contract, Royalty Free and Commercialization Guide

 Having our permission is not a content by content request.
 But say for instance, as with case with two of the most familiar sites, CoolCreators and Clone2Go, White Tiger online stores.
 We ask that you have Reallusion's approval simply because we are trying to protect customers.
 I guess the best way is to explain, is with an example:

 Evil-Store, who does not have Reallusion's permission.
 Creates content using our tools, and then says, "This is the greatest pack ever- the Clonebot Kcaz, it's totally awesome!"
-So, we unwittingly buy this pack, turns out we just installed the Trojan-Worm-Great-Balls-of-Fire-Death-Virus, which renders our wonderful super-duper desk top computer with that new-state of the art-super awesome 5 million GHrz Video Card into a mere oversized paper weight... <Gasp in Horror >
+So, we unwittingly buy this pack, turns out we just installed the Trojan-Worm-Great-Balls-of-Fire-Death-Virus, which renders our wonderful super-duper desk top computer with that new-state of the art-super awesome 5 million GHrz Video Card into a mere oversized paper weight... <Gasp in Horror Crying>

 Clones2Go, White Tiger and CoolCreators do not pander such things.
 They offer content, and therefore, we say kudos to you, sirs and ma'ams.
 Those storefronts are not guranteed by Reallusion, but guaranteed by those said parties, but we know they are not trying to trick you into downloading malicious materials.
 However, as for quality, pricing standards, and other legal etc. etc. We do hold those storefronts accountable for the actions of their members.
 But, we never had any problem, and we really appreciate Clones2Go, White Tiger and CoolCreators and all of their efforts in promoting iClone, CrazyTalk and all other Reallusion products, they are our biggest fans, and we are their biggest fans!